Shelby219/Taskio_gamified_task_app/README.md

 ### Current Features

-- User Register and Login
+- User can Register and Login (and remember user)
-- User can add their name and avatar
+- User can add their name and avatar through edit user
 - View User Dashboard (authenticated)
 - Add new tasks, edit and delete
-- Mark Tasks as Completed which accumulates points
+- Mark Tasks as Completed which accumulates points.
-- View Total Points on Dashboard
+- View Total Points on Dashboard.
-- View total and completed task tally on nav bar
+- View total and completed task tally on nav bar.

 ### Future Features

-- Health and Ability Earnings
+- Health and Ability Earnings via the ChartJS.
-- Implement Reward Shopping
+- Implement Reward Shopping (the pixel art)
-- Advance Task functions, future dating, repeating, categories.
+- Advance Task functions, future dating,repeating, category sorting.
-- Advanced User account details
+- Advanced User account details.
-- Profile image upload file
+- Profile image upload file.
+Oauth with account access.
-- Oauth with account access
+- Show total tasks that are getting close to due date(the timer in the nav bar).
-- Show total tasks that are getting close to due date
+- Search task function.

 ### Tech Stack